Main

 2. Review and make proposals on the company's management policies, business activities, as well as policies and strategies of corporate divisions from the perspective of sustainability.

-3. Present proposals on company-wide policies and actions related to environmental (climate change, circular economy, environmental pollution, biodiversity, etc.), social (human rights, supply chain management, social contribution activities, etc.) or governance issue.
+3. Present proposals on company-wide policies and actions related to environmental (climate change, circular economy, environmental pollution, natural capital, etc.), social (human rights, supply chain management, social contribution activities, etc.) or governance issue.

 4. Make proposals on sustainability-focused business activities (understanding risks and opportunities involved in business).